Smart Casual Verification of the Confidential Consortium Framework: Introduction

 \textbf{(4) Integrates with the existing codebase.} We do not wish, however, to rewrite CCF for the purpose of verification.
 At the time of writing, the implementation is already 63 kLoC in C++.
 Our support for Intel SGX~\cite{Costan16} (via OpenEnclave SDK~\cite{OE}) constrains us to C++.
 Moreover, since the project started seven years ago, we have invested significantly in adding functionality, improving performance, and supporting new hardware (AMD SEV-SNP~\cite{SEV-SNP}).
 We want our verification efforts to \textit{improve} upon that existing investment, rather than impose a fresh implementation.

 \textbf{(5) Pragmatic and evolves with the implementation over time.} CCF is an ongoing project which is continuously growing and evolving, with an average 16 pull requests merged every week.
-Since 1.0, the first release to be deployed to production, there have been a further three major versions, with a fourth nearing completion, and minor versions and patches release every 11 days on average.
+Since 1.0, the first release to be deployed to production, there have been four further major versions, with minor versions and patches released every 11 days on average.
 Any verification effort must thus be continuous, automatic, and sufficiently lightweight to integrate into the existing CI pipelines and software engineering workloads.
 The approach should also be approachable and pragmatic such that anyone contributing to the project can update the specs and debug discrepancies between the implementation and specs.